edinburgh-napier/set09121/lectures/lecture7.md

 # GDD Exercise

 Research Design Documents!
 Use Google to search for game design documents.
 There are quite a few out there and some templates.
 You are unlikely to find modern AAA games due to the collaborative approach and NDA requirements.
-Also there is some argument about the utility of them these days!

 ---